jaszmynh4085/github-tutorial/README.md

 A way to check up on the status of your work.
 (use often as it can tell you if you added or committed your work along with some helpful hints.)

-if a file has been modified but not added to the staging area it will apear red and above it would tell you how to add the file or remove the changes you have made
+If a file has been modified but not added to the staging area it will apear red and above it would tell you how to add the file or remove the changes you have made

 Example:
 ```bash